All Episodes

 Just because you're on a special counsel doesn't mean you get special powers and that we don't, as a Congress and a legislative branch, don't get to investigate you if you're not on the up and up.

-Um do you believe there was a fraud committed on the FISA courts by a withholding information from the court, that being that everybody had been told Hillary paid for it, it was unverified.
+Do you believe there was a fraud committed in the FISA courts by A, withholding information from the court?

-We now know it's it the dossier is unverifiable and largely debunked.
+We now know the dossier is unverifiable and largely debunked.

 And was that the bulk of information used?

-Yeah, so look, they we you know from from our memo that we put out uh over a year ago that they lied to the Pfizer court.
+Yeah, so look, you know from our memo that we put out over a year ago that they lied to the FISA court.

-So and there was a whole bunch of other line, which is why we want the other the rest of the the so-called come mosaic.
+And there was a whole bunch of other lying, which is why we want the other, the rest of the so-called Comey mosaic.

-And is isn't it nice now that we can actually call it spying on the Trump campaign, because that's what they did.
+And isn't it nice now that we can actually call it spying on the Trump campaign because that's what they did?

 It's just so ridiculous that we haven't been able to use that term spy.

-But But but let me say I was I think another important part of all this, Sean, I think will answer your question.
+But let me say, I think another important part of all this, Sean, I think, will answer your question.

-So I was going through some of my notes, just the history of this uh this morning.
+So I was going through some of my notes, just the history of this this morning.

-And you know, when we look back when when we first opened our investigation, the House Intelligence Committee's like official investigation that was at the beginning of 2016.
+And, you know, when we looked back when we first opened our investigation, the House Intelligence Committee's like official investigation that was at the beginning of 2016, at that time, you know, we had been already being have ongoing briefings as it relates to Russia, Russia, and counterintelligence investigations.

-And so remember, in January and February of 2016, I I'm out there doing interviews and getting attacked in these interviews when I would that was back when I used to talk to the Democrat controlled media, and I would you know take every question and they would be like, You don't know who Roger Stone is.
+And so remember, in January and February 2016, I'm out there doing interviews and getting attacked in these interviews when I would, that was back when I used to talk to the Democrat-controlled media, and I would take every question, and they would be like, you don't know who Roger Stone is.

-And what I would say was, I said, Look, I have yet to see one ounce of evidence against any American at all, and a court as supposedly NSA, FBI, all the IC, CIA, everybody's giving us everything that they have on Russia that you know people are demanding.
+And what I would say was, I said, look, I have yet to see one ounce of evidence against any American at all.

-And I'm sitting there taking ridiculous questions from press people saying, Look, I don't have any evidence of collusion.
+And I'm sitting there taking ridiculous questions from pressed people saying, look, I don't have any evidence of collusion.

-And what was interesting at that time when I go back and look, and I don't know if you if you remember this, this was we had real work to do on the House Intelligence Committee at that time.
+And what was interesting at that time, when I go back and look, and I don't know if you remember this, this was, we had real work to do on the House Intelligence Committee at that time.

-So I'm gonna have Trey Gowdy and Tom Rooney, two lawyers that were sitting on the intelligence committee.
+So I'm going to have Trey Gowdy and Tom Rooney, two lawyers that were sitting on the intelligence committee.

-I'm basically going to put them on a task force and let them conduct all these interviews because until somebody somewhere gives us an ounce of of evidence, we're not gonna waste time on this.
+I'm basically going to put them on a task force and let them conduct all these interviews because until somebody somewhere gives us an ounce of evidence, we're not going to waste time on this.

 We have real problems in this country and real challenges with the IC.